Aditi-Asati/aditiasati/content/posts/kernel_ridge_regression/index.md

 math: true
 ---

-## How to kernelize the Ridge Regression Algorithm
 The ridge regression algorithm learns a linear function to map input points to a real number by minimizing an objective function.
 The optimization problem in ridge regression is given by:

 $$